lagom/lagom/docs/manual/scala/concepts/Immutable.md

 As you can see, Scala's `case class` is very convenient for writing immutable classes.

 Note that contained members of an immutable class must also be immutable.
-Scala have nice immutable collections that you should use in your immutable classes.
+Scala has nice immutable collections that you should use in your immutable classes.
 Be aware of that `scala.collection.Seq` is not guaranteed to be immutable.
 Instead you should use `scala.collection.immutable.Seq` or concrete immutable implementations such as `List` or `Vector`.